utilmeta/utype/docs/en/guide/cls.md

 # > {}
 ```

-In the example, several properties in the Static data class are not qualified to be fields, so the values of these properties in the instance are not affected by the input data, and non-field properties are not output.
+In the example, several attributes in the Static dataclass are not qualified to be fields, so the values of these properties in the instance are not affected by the input data, thus the output data

 #### Restrictions
-When field names and declarations meet the admission rules, there are also some declaration restrictions to be aware of
+When field names and declarations meet the naming restrictions, there are also some declaration restrictions to be aware of

-* If a property name corresponds to a method or class function in a base class, you cannot declare it as a data field in a subclass.
+* If field name corresponds to a method or class function in a base class, you cannot declare it as a data field in a subclass.
 ```python
 from utype import Schema, Field